This post may include affiliate links; see our disclosure policy.

 What is Crème de Cassis?

 Is it worth grabbing a bottle of crème de cassis for this recipe?
-We give an emphatic yes.
-Though of course, this is the ideal cocktail to make after you’ve purchased a bottle for a Kir Royale.
+It’s an emphatic yes.
+This is the ideal cocktail to make after you’ve purchased a bottle for a Kir Royale, another favorite around here.
 Here’s more about this liqueur:

-• Crème de cassis is a dark, sweet liqueur made black currants.
-It’s made in Burgundy, France and first became available in 1841.
+• Crème de cassis is a dark, sweet liqueur made from black currants.
+It’s made in Burgundy, France, and first became available in 1841.

-• How much does crème de cassis cost?
-It’s an inexpensive liquor: you can find a 750 ml bottle for as low as $10.
-We like the brand Drillaud.
+• It’s an inexpensive liquor.
+You can find a 750 ml bottle for as low as $10.
+I like the brand Drillaud.

-• What cocktails use creme de cassis?
-It’s most popularly used in the Kir Royale where it’s paired with champagne.
-Also try it as a Cassis Spritz (substitute it for Aperol in an Aperol Spritz), or substitute it for Chambord in a French Martini.
+• Crème de cassis is most popularly used in the Kir Royale, where it’s paired with Champagne.
+You can also substitute it for Aperol in an Aperol Spritz or substitute it for Chambord in a French Martini.

 El diablo cocktail